-Total remuneration for all Non-Executive Directors, last voted upon by Shareholders at the 2007 AGM, is not to exceed \$400,000 per annum and is set with reference to fees paid to other Non-Executive Directors of comparable companies.
+Fees paid for Non-Executive Directors, last voted upon by Shareholders at the 2007 AGM, is not to exceed \$400,000 per annum and is set with reference to fees paid to other Non-Executive Directors of comparable companies.
+Non-Executive Directors did throughout the year provide services in addition to their Non-Executive Director roles and as such invoiced the Company for those services.